Essential Steps to Survive a Nuclear Event

 Radiation

-Radiation is energy that is released and travels at the speed of light.
-There are two types of radiation released: direct nuclear and thermal.
+Radiation is a form of energy that travels at the speed of light.
+In a nuclear explosion, two primary types of radiation are produced: prompt nuclear radiation and thermal radiation.

 • 7 miles away = 1st degree burns